 Basics of Visiting the Big Island’s Green Sand Beach

-First of all, this isn’t just a stop you make while wandering the Big Island – it’s a half-day commitment.
-From Kona or Hilo, it will take about two hours just to drive to the parking lot.
+First of all, this isn’t just a stop you make while wandering the Big Island of Hawaii – it’s a half-day commitment.
+From Kona or Hilo, it will take about two hours just to drive to the Green Sand Beach parking lot.

 Regardless of whether it’s legal or not, we’d highly recommend just hiking.
-The road is extremely rutted and we saw multiple people get stuck – one with a smashed windshield.
+The road is extremely rutted, and we saw multiple people get stuck – one with a smashed windshield.
 This can be an extra bad idea, especially if you have a rental car!
 Plus, the hike is beautiful.
 Just leave early to beat some of the heat!
+And beware the vehicular traffic as you walk!

 Scenery Along the Hike to Papakolea Beach